Jguer/DuckduckGo-Mextended/README.md

 #DuckduckMenu

+####If you are having issues with v2.1.0, the new version is being worked on and fully supports all browsers

 Originally a fork of DuckduckGo Extended aimed at fixing bugs and improving quality.
 Fully revised code, updated to latest standards.